mukeshbasira/PJP2.0/README.md

 spring.jpa.hibernate.ddl-auto=create-drop
 ```

-## DATE CALCULATOR PostgreSQL SQL Extends CORE Java app (Get and give STATS of only Bulk Test DATA from DB from all previous sessions)
+## DATE CALCULATOR PostgreSQL SQL Extends CORE Java app (Give STATS of only Bulk Test DATA from DB from all previous sessions )

 Will RUN like core JAVA app.
 Its an ADD on to core java.
 Data will be randomly generated on User Input.
 And all data will be saved to local DB.